tyhopp/t-rss-reader/infra/README.md

   - `DELETE` deletes a feed
 - `/entries?url=[FEED_URL]`
   - `GET` gets a feed url's entries.
 Necessary because most feeds in the wild do not respond with a permissive `Access-Control-Allow-Origin` header, which makes requests to those resources in the browser fail with a CORS error
+- `/last-access`
+  - `PUT` upserts a timestamp of the last time the application was accessed

 See lambda function handler code for the exact signatures.